Parallax-Advanced-Research/ITM/Running-TAD.md

 ## Installation

-TAD is tested on Python 3.11, but should work on anything above Python 3.10.
+TAD is tested to work on Python 3.10 and 3.11.
 TAD is currently setup to run via the commandline via the tad.py script in this projects root directory.

 To install the dependencies, we suggest using virtualenv.
 This can be done by running: